telerik/ajax-docs/controls/editor/mobile-support/phone-layout/overview.md

 As of **Q2 2015**, **RadEditor** provides **Mobile** rendering, that is especially designed for mobile devices and facilitates the user experience with UI based on native mobile applications.

->caption Figure 1: RadEditor with Mobile rendering.
+>caption Figure 1: RadEditor with Phone-optimized Mobile rendering.

 ![](./images/mobile-editor.png)